Zagitta/rrocker/Approach.md

 There'll be zero command line switches and as such it'll be hardcoded to connect to `rrockerd` running on localhost.

 ## rrocker-lib:
-No attention will be paid to backwards compatability of the API, meaning no versioning or abstractions.
+No attention will be paid to backwards compatibility of the API, meaning no versioning or abstractions.

 Human friendliness of the API is a distant afterthought, as such full UUIDs will be required to interact with tasks.

+Resource limits will be exposed 1-to-1 with the underlying cgroups API leaving it up to the `rrocker-cli` to expose it in a human friendly way.
 # Security
-Security is naturally an important aspect of the implementation however as my experience with crypto is limited I'll attempt to follow best pracitices and use the default config of OpenSSL and rustTLS wherever applicable.
+Security is naturally an important aspect of the implementation however as my experience with crypto is limited I'll attempt to follow best practices and use the default configuration of OpenSSL and rustTLS wherever applicable.

 ## Authentication
-Authentication will be done with mTLS as per the challenge rules.
+Authentication will be done with mTLS according to the challenge rules.

-As per best practice I'll be generating the following certs:
+The following certificates will be created:
 - Root Certificate Authority (CA).
-This is our root of trust and should be stored on an airgapped system that's only used to sign/revoke the server/client CAs.
+This is our root of trust and should be stored on an air-gapped system that's only used to sign/revoke the server/client CAs.
-- Seperate server and client CAs.
+- Separate server and client CAs.
 These are used to sign/revoke server and client certs.
-Furthermore they're seperated such that an infrastructure team is able to own their CA and deploy new servers independently.
+Furthermore they're separated such that an infrastructure team is able to own their CA and deploy new servers independently.
 These CAs also introduce an indirection such that servers and clients don't need to know about all clients and servers but can simply verify an identity has been signed by the server/client CA.
-- Server_1 Certificate.
-Cert used by the server to auth with the clients
+- Server_1 cert used by the server to auth with the clients
 - Client_1 and Client_2 certs used to demo user's only being able to see their own tasks
-- Admin_1 Certificate cert used to demo admin's being able to see all tasks
+- Admin_1 cert used to demo admin's being able to see all tasks
 - An untrusted CA + client cert to demo unauthorized client's can't connect

 Private keys will be generated with OpenSSL using the prime256v1 ECDH curve.